InAnYan/physics-solver/README.md

 TODO: CONTEXT!!!!

-WE rely that there is always a question sentence in the task.
+WE rely on that there is always a question sentence in the task.
 So there is QUESTION NOUN VERB pattern.